IITA-AKILIMO/user-portal/wp-content/plugins/brave-popup-builder/readme.txt

 == Changelog ==
+= 0.6.0 - 14 Jan 2023. =
+* Fixed: Form Scrollbar was not showing up.
+* Fixed: Fatal Error in Author pages.
+* Fixed: Multi Select form fields data were not sent over ESPs as custom data properly.
+* Fixed: Hubspot Integration was not working.
+* Fixed: Creating New Campaign with Presets caused a infinite loop.
+* Fixed: When a Popup's abtest children were removed, it couldn't be removed.
+* Fixed: When Campaign is set to show on page that was set as Posts Page from Settings > Reading, it didnt work.

 = 0.5.9 - 20 Sep 2022. =
 * Added: Hubspot Migration from API to Private Apps.
 Please Reintegrate Hubspot from Brave Integration page following the latest documentation.
 * Added: Mobile Layout: Option to Auto Sync Element Settings from the Desktop Layout on Save.
 Please Check the Responsive Documentation.